Al-Qassim Province

-The Qassim Province (منطقة القصيم DIN /ar/, Najdi Arabic: /ar/), also known as the Qassim Region, is one of the 13 provinces of Saudi Arabia.
-Located at the heart of the country near the geographic center of the Arabian Peninsula, it has a population of 1,336,179 and an area of 58,046 km^{2}.
-It is considered one of the breadbaskets of the country due to its agricultural tradition and resources.
+Al-Qassim Province, (Note: Arabic: منطقة القصيم, romanized: Minṭaqat al-Qaṣīm; also known as the Qassim Region.) is a province in central Saudi Arabia, located at the heart of the country near the geographic center of the Arabian Peninsula.
+Its administrative seat is Buraydah, the largest city in the province.
+With a population of 1,336,179 in 2024, it spans an area of 58,046 km^{2}.
+It is widely considered one of the breadbaskets of the Kingdom due to its extensive agricultural tradition and resources.

-Al-Qassim has the lowest share of population living below local poverty line in Saudi Arabia.
-It is the seventh most populated region in the country after Jizan and the fifth most densely populated.
-It has more than 400 cities, towns, villages, and Bedouin settlements, ten of which are recognized as governorates.
-Its capital city is Buraydah, which is inhabited by approximately 50% of the region's total population.
-The governor of the province from 1992 to 29 January 2015 was Prince Faisal bin Bandar, succeeded by Prince Faisal bin Mishaal.

 Etymology

 The name Al Qassim, also spelled Al Gassim, is derived from the Arabic word qassimah (قصيمة), a term denoting "sand dunes".
 The region is known for its numerous sand dunes, where the white saxaul (ghada) tree commonly grows.

 Location

 The province is located in the center of Saudi Arabia approximately 400 km northwest of Riyadh, the capital.
 It is bordered by Riyadh Region to the south and east, by Ha'il Region to the north, and by Al Madinah Region to the west.
 The region is connected to almost every part of Saudi Arabia by a very complicated network of highways.
 The regional airport, Prince Nayef bin Abdulaziz Regional Airport, connects Al Qassim (Gassim) to the other provinces of the country.